Oregon City Code:

 - Signed affidavit from adjoining landowners stating their position with regard to the variance request.

-(2) Application fee.
-There shall be a fee as established by the city for each variance applied for.
+- Application Fee: There shall be a fee as established by the city for each variance applied for.

-(4) Standards.
-The plan commission and the city council shall not vary the regulations of this article unless both bodies find that based upon the evidence presented to them, the plight of the owner is due to unique circumstances and the variation, if granted, will not alter the essential character of the locality or cause substantial injury to the value of the property in the area of the city in which it is located.
-In determining whether the strict application of this article creates practical difficulties or particular hardships, the plan commission and the city council shall consider the extent to which the following facts have been established by the evidence:
+- Standards: The plan commission and the city council shall not vary the regulations of this chapter unless both bodies find that based upon the evidence presented to them, the plight of the owner is due to unique circumstances and the variation, if granted, will not alter the essential character of the locality or cause substantial injury to the value of the property in the area of the city in which it is located.
+In determining whether the strict application of this chapter creates practical difficulties or particular hardships, the plan commission and the city council shall consider the extent to which the following facts have been established by the evidence:

 - Denial of the variation requested would cause a particular hardship upon the owner of the property; financial or otherwise.